Geoffrey Dow has a long history with the written word, as a writer and as an editor and, lately, publisher of the BumblePuppy Press.

 As a child he wrote and drew a series of comic books, was an editor of, and frequent contributor to, his grade eight newspaper, The Wembley World, and in high school created and edited a literary magazine, The House of the Dying Tree.
 He also wrote articles for the youth newspaper CounterPress.
 He later self-published several issues of the ‘zines, Tenement and Edifice Rex, precursor to his blog.

 Geoffrey Dow has lived in Ottawa since 2009 and, more than a little to his surprise, has learned to like it quite a lot.
-He says that cycling to his day-job and pounding the turf on a local soccer pitch on Sundays help to keep him grounded.
+In 2019 he became a father, and has been privileged to be a stay-at-home dad for his daughter since then.